 Online Graduate Curriculum in Public Administration

-Designed for working professionals who want to excel in a leadership role within government, non-profit, or public service our Master of Public Administration focuses on exploring and addressing the challenges faced in the growth and support of the public sector.
+Designed for working professionals who want to excel in a leadership role within government, nonprofit, or public service, our Master of Public Administration program focuses on exploring and addressing the challenges faced in the growth and support of the public sector.
 Course outcomes include management, how to set a budget, and creating a strategic direction for your department, organization, or city.

 Completing your Master of Public Administration won’t interfere with your busy schedule as our online courses are offered year-round, so you can finish your masters in two years without even setting foot on campus.

-As part of the Henry C. Lee College of Criminal Justice and Forensic Sciences, the Master of Public Administration integrates diverse academic perspectives to provide a comprehensive and professional understanding of the field.
-What you learn in the virtual classroom will be brought to life by integrating theory with real-world applications.
-Through active discussions and carefully developed exercises, you will engage in a dynamic learning community with your instructors and fellow students.
+As part of the Henry C. Lee College of Criminal Justice and Forensic Sciences, our Master of Public Administration program integrates diverse academic perspectives to provide a comprehensive and professional understanding of the field.
+What you learn in the virtual classroom will be brought to life by combining theory with real-world applications.
+In addition, you will engage in a dynamic learning community with your instructors and fellow students through active discussions and carefully developed exercises.

 Required Courses (8 courses/24 credits)